A ‘new adventure’: Pandemic drives demand for vacation homes

 “If you want to reconnect with your family, walk in the woods,” ski, hike or bike, Tucker County has it all,” he adds.
 Jason and a roommate live in the house while Chris and Linda come on weekends.
 “It’s a great getaway.”

 Houses typically range from $350,000 to $975,000, according to Kim Landis, owner of Landis Realty in Davis.
 Prices were even lower — mid-to-upper $200,000s — from January to May last year.
-The ski resorthad gone bankruptcy in 2019, and Perfect North Slopes closed on the purchase of it in late March last year.
+The ski resort had gone bankruptcy in 2019, and Perfect North Slopes closed on the purchase of it in late March last year.
 Then, during the pandemic, there was more demand for properties as buyers were looking for places to escape densely populated areas, and found real estate surrounding the ski resort appealing.

 “We used to target a certain market,” Landis says.
 “Now, it’s varied.
 Young families wanting to get out of the city — second home, vacation home using it themselves or buying/investing and putting them in a rental market.
 Every type of customer and client.
 Some we’ve never seen before.”